Azure/SaaS-Private-Connectivity/docs/tutorial/part1.md

 When you have connected you will be able to create the required database and table and insert a record.

 ```
--- Create a database
-DROP DATABASE IF EXISTS tutorialdb;
-CREATE DATABASE tutorialdb;
-USE tutorialdb;

 -- Create a table and insert rows
 DROP TABLE IF EXISTS customer;